GustavoSachetto/Backend-development-best-pratices/README.md

 ## 1. Its architecture begins with the folder structure.

-In the IA age complexes architeture tend to spend more tokens and in worst-case can to reduce its performance.
+In the IA age complexes architecture tend to spend more tokens and in worst-case can to reduce its performance.
 This architecure is optimized solve this issue.
 Good old layered architecture.

 ```
 project folder